luberda-molinet/FFImageLoading/README.md

 ```

 ###Custom loading logic
 Customizing the loading logic is very easy: you should inherit from ImageLoaderTask and there put your own logic.

-Then you just need to inherit from ImageAsyncView and add your custom SetFromxxx method.